 Emerging issue: Voluntary palliated starvation

 Voluntary palliated starvation (VPS) occurs when a competent person refuses to eat or drink and receives palliative care to relieve any pain, suffering or symptoms she or he experiences from dying due to a lack of food and water.
 In some situations it has been used as an alternative to physician-assisted suicide.
-VPS and its legal status in Australia is discussed on our palliative care webpage.
+VPS and its legal status in Australia is discussed on our Palliative Medication webpage.